Perhaps it isn’t April Fools day after all! Pottermore Shop now open

 The Great:

-- Buy once, get both .mobi (Kindle) and .epub versions!
+• Buy once, and get both .mobi (Kindle) and .epub versions!

 The Good: